 Answer questions and see how you rank against other players.Play Now

 Born on December 13, 1989, in Wyomissing, Pennsylvania, Taylor Swift started crafting songs at age 5, and at age 16, released her debut album.
-Hits like "Love Song" and "You Belong With Me" appealed to country and pop fans alike and helped fuel the multiplatinum success of her albums, with Fearless the 2009 top-seller.
-She has won many awards, including several Grammys, and modeled for Cover Girl.
+Hits like "Love Story" and "You Belong With Me" appealed to country and pop fans alike and helped fuel the multiplatinum success of her albums, with Fearless the 2009 top-seller.
+She has won many awards, including several Grammy Awards, and modeled for Cover Girl.

 Taylor Alison Swift was born on December 13, 1989, in Wyomissing, Pennsylvania.
 Swift spent her early years on her family's Christmas tree farm.
 Her grandmother had been a professional opera singer, and Swift soon followed in her footsteps.
 By the age of 10, Swift was singing at a variety of local events, including fairs and contests.
 She sang "The Star-Spangled Banner" at a Philadelphia 76ers game at the age of 11, and began writing her own songs and learning guitar at 12 years old.